 Denials Are Common for Workers’ Compensation and Social Security Disability Benefits

 Unfortunately, many applicants get denied SSDI benefits and workers’ compensation on the first try.
 If that happens to you, don’t get disheartened.
-There are many legal options available for you that you can take advantage of to ensure you get the payments you need to move forward.
+There are many legal options available for you that you can take advantage of to ensure you get the compensation payments you need to move forward.

 It’s important to familiarize yourself with the statute of limitations for workers’ compensation claims in Georgia after a workplace injury.
 According to the statute, you have one year from the date of your accident to file a claim.
 Missing the deadline could stop you from getting the workers’ comp benefits you need to support your disability.